Anatomy of a Theme

 A theme is made up of the following main parts:

-Number | Part | Description |
+| Number | Part | Description |

-1 | Layout | The base structure of the page.
-Defines global elements like header, footer, and meta. |
+| 1 | Layout | The base structure of the page.
+Defines global elements and includes regions using @visualRegion(). |

-2 | Template | Define what to render and where.
+| 2 | Template | Define what to render and where.
 Each page of the storefront has its own associated template.
-Templates can be Blade (with dynamic logic) or JSON/YAML (as wrappers for sections).
+Templates can be Blade (with dynamic logic), JSON/YAML, or PHP.
 Only one template is rendered per page. |

-5 | Template section | Modular, reusable content blocks used inside templates. |
+| 5 | Template section | Modular, reusable containers that compose blocks into layouts.
+Used inside templates. |

 Note: Templates define the structure of different page types in your storefront, such as the homepage, product pages, category pages, cart, and more.
 Each page is rendered based on its associated template, making it easy to create custom layouts for different parts of your store.